Building future leaders through hands on experience

 The Craftsmanship Academy does not focus on teaching programming basics; instead, it emphasizes crafting high-quality software.
 Candidates need a solid grasp of programming fundamentals and problem-solving skills to succeed in the program.
 To ensure this, all serious applicants complete a live, interactive programming assessment, which evaluates not only correct answers but also problem-solving approaches.
 RoleModel's experience shows that the Academy provides a stronger foundation than typical computer science programs or bootcamps.
 The program aims to develop well-rounded software developers, which can't be reliably achieved through brief bootcamps alone.

-The RoleModel Story
+The Craftsmanship Academy Story

 Finding talent is a huge problem for the software industry.
 And the common solution to that problem doesn’t work very well.

 Many in the industry want to mine talent.
 When one mines, one looks for a resource-rich place and starts digging.
-That doesn’t work very well when it comes to developers because the best talent is in places that:
+That doesn’t work very well when it comes to developers because the best talent is in places that appreciate what they have, and can afford to pay them reasonably well.

 There’s a better, less popular method: Farming for talent.